The piranha problem: Large effects swimming in a small pond: Discussion and directions for future work

 \subsection{Nonlinear models}

-So far we have discussed linear regression, with theorems capturing different aspects of the constraint that the total $R^2$ cannot exceed 1.
+So far we have discussed linear regression, with theorems capturing different aspects of the constraint that the total $R^2$ cannot exceed 1 (or some bound less than 1, if some of the variation is by its nature unexplainable because it comes from a random process).
 We can make similar arguments for nonlinear regression.

 For example, consider a model of binary data with 20 causal inputs, each of which is supposed to have an independent effect of 0.5 on the logistic scale.
 Aligning these factors in the same direction would give an effect of 10, enough to change the probability from 0.01 to 0.99, which would be unrealistic in applied fields ranging from marketing to voting where no individual behavior can be predicted to that level of accuracy.
 One way to avoid these sorts of extreme probabilities would be to suppose the predictors are highly negatively correlated with each other, but in practice, input variables in social science tend to be positively, not negatively correlated (consider, for example, conservative political ideology, Republican party identification, and various issue attitudes that predict Republican vote choice and have positive correlations among the population of voters).
 The only other alternative that allows one to keep the large number of large effects is for the model to include strong negative interactions, but then the effects of the individual inputs would no longer be stable, and any effect would depend very strongly on the conditions of the experiment in which it is studied.
-It should be possible to express this reasoning more formally.
+It should be possible to express this reasoning more formally, perhaps in a way similar to long-range dependence models in time series and spatial processes.